 4. Apply for scholarships

 Admitted first-year and transfer students should visit the scholarship website for the scholarship application, descriptions, criteria and amounts.
 Students who are accepted by the April 1 application deadline must fill out the separate Admissions scholarship application to apply.
 Eligible students who are admitted and have a scholarship application submitted by the Feb.
 1 priority application deadline may be considered for early awards.

-Transfer students will work with their advisor to determine if placement tests need to be taken.
+- Transfer students without transferable college credit for English or Math will need to take UW System placement tests.
+Students can work with their advisor to determine if placement tests need to be taken.

 6. Register for orientation

-First-year students: New student orientation (one-day session) will take place April – August.
-Students who accept their admission will receive detailed information about orientation in March.
-Before you attend orientation, be sure to send an official transcript for any college work in progress or completed so you can get the best advice on what courses to select.
+- Fall students: New Student Orientation for students beginning classes in the fall will take place May – August.
+Students who accept their admission will receive detailed information about orientation in April.
+Before attending orientation, be sure to send an official transcript for any college work in progress or completed to get the best advice on what courses to select.

-Transfer students: Once you accept your admission, our Solution Center staff will connect you with an academic advisor.
+Transfer students/Associate of Arts and Sciences Online Collaborative students: Once you accept your admission, our Solution Center staff will connect you with an academic advisor.
 Your academic advisor will contact you via email to set up a time to discuss your transfer credits and registering for classes.
 Questions about orientation, advising and registration can be sent to email@example.com.

 7. Submit test credit

-If you have taken Advanced Placement (AP) exams, College Level Examination Program (CLEP) exams or International Baccalaureate (IB) exams, send the official scores to UW-Eau Claire.
+If you have taken Advanced Placement (AP) exams, College Level Examination Program (CLEP) exams or International Baccalaureate (IB) exams, send the official scores to UW-Eau Claire Admissions.
+It is the student’s responsibility to contact the testing agencies to have the official scores sent.
 If you have questions, contact the Solution Center staff at firstname.lastname@example.org or 715-788-6244.